40 Outdoor Woodworking Projects for Beginners

-If you have some experience with power tools, you’ll have this timber bench built in just a few hours, though staining it may add a couple hours more.
+If you have some experience with power tools, you’ll have this timber bench built in just a few hours, though staining it will take a couple of hours more.
 All materials are readily available at home centers.

-Make this minimalist birdhouse on a Saturday morning, and learn some tricks to matching tough angles in the process.
-Plus, there’s a video tutorial to take you through the project, step-by-step!
+Make this minimalist birdhouse on a Saturday morning, and learn some tricks to cutting and matching tough angles in the process.
+There’s a video tutorial to take you through the project step-by-step!

-This sturdy, easy-to-build planter is perfect for a vegetable garden or flower bed, and it can go anywhere around your home—in the backyard, on the patio or deck, on the front porch, you name it!
-Get the full, simple plans here.
+This sturdy, easy-to-build planter is perfect for a vegetable garden or flower bed.
+It can go anywhere around your home — in the backyard, on the patio or deck, on the front porch, you name it!
+Get the full plans here.